-For some of you who might be new to Rise of Kingdoms, an alliance territory is simply a border around flag / fortresses that exerts the control surrounding resource spots, neutral buildings and such.
+For some of you who might be new to Rise of Kingdoms, an alliance territory is simply a border around flag/fortresses that exerts control surrounding resource spots, neutral buildings, and such.

-They are marked with color to represent an alliance who controls it.
-When you are playing within the alliance territory, you get bonuses like increased damage, faster gathering rate and improved defense as well depending on how advanced your alliance technology is.
+They are marked with color to represent an alliance that controls it.
+When you play within the alliance territory, you get bonuses like increased damage, faster gathering rate, and improved defense, depending on how advanced your alliance technology is.

 To expand your alliance territory, you will need to construct:

 - Take holy sites under your control.